jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostTeamsApi.md

 final bool excludePolicyConstrained = true; // bool | If set to true, teams which are part of a data retention policy will be excluded.
 The `sysconsole_read_compliance` permission is required to use this parameter. __Minimum server version__: 5.35

 try {
-  final result = await client.teams.getAllTeams(page, perPage, includeTotalCount, excludePolicyConstrained);
+  final List&lt;MMTeam&gt; result = await client.teams.getAllTeams(page, perPage, includeTotalCount, excludePolicyConstrained);
   print(result);
 } catch (e) {
   print('Exception when calling MattermostTeamsApi->getAllTeams: $e\n');